hungcq/knowledge-repo/math/clear-sighted-statistics/clear-sighted-statistics.md

   - Null hypo (H0): a proposition tested through falsification process
   - -> In stats: sample stats = population params, dif = sampling error
   - Alternative hypo (HA/H1): MECE with H0
+  - p-value: the probability under a specific statistical model that the statistical summary of the data would be equal to or more extreme than its observed value

 ## Style
 - Author's claim (ok):